ibm-cloud-docs/assistant/deploy-zendesk.md

 Before you can secure the Zendesk connection, complete the following required tasks:

-1.  {: #deploy-zendesk-secure-prereqs}Secure the web chat.
-For more information see [Securing the web chat](/docs/assistant?topic=assistant-web-chat-security).
+1. Secure the web chat.
+For more information see [Securing the web chat](/docs/assistant?topic=assistant-web-chat-security). {: #deploy-zendesk-secure-prereqs}
 1. Encrypt sensitive information that you pass to the web chat.

     When you enable security in Zendesk, you must provide the name and email address of the current user with each request.
 Configure the web chat to pass this information in the payload.